fsufitch/tidbits/evolve-3/step-by-step.md

 >   * Create partition table, using type `msdos`.
 The SD card uses the older/simpler `msdos` instead since it doesn't need the fancy features of `gpt`.
 >   * New partition.
 All the space, type `ext4`, named and labeled `sdcard`.
 This will be found in `/sdcard` in the installed OS.
 >
 > Apply the changes and run the installer.
 When asked what to do about the disk, go into advanced mode.
-Then, select each of the partitions you created above, and give them a "mount point":
+Then, select each of the partitions you created above, and give them a "mount point" (keep other options same as above, and reformatting is unnecessary):
 >
-> * `efi` mounts to `/boot`
+> * `efi` mounts to `/boot`; in the Mint installer, you should instead tell it to "Use as: EFI System Partition"
 > * `swap` is not mounted
 > * `root` mounts to `/`
 > * `sdcard` mounts to `/sdcard`
+>
+> Make sure to configure `/dev/mmcblk0` as the bootloader device.

 Follow through on the remaining instructions.
 Restart and boot into the new OS.